Japanese star Otani announces desire to move to MLB | New Country 923

 Because Otani has less than nine years of service time, Nippon Ham retains his rights and he must go through the posting system to leave.

-If Major League Baseball, the Major League Baseball Players Association and Nippon Professional Baseball agree to a deal that would extend the expired posting agreement through this offseason, the team that Otani signs with would pay the Fighters $20 million.
+If MLB, the MLB Players Association and Nippon Professional Baseball agree to a deal that would extend the expired posting agreement through this offseason, the team that Otani signs with would pay the Fighters $20 million.
 Under MLB’s labor contract, his signing bonus is restricted and remaining pool money is limited to a high of $3,535,000.

+Under baseball’s new collective bargaining agreement, the 23-year-old Otani can only agree to a minor league contract that is subject to signing bonus pools.
+If added to a big league roster, he would have a salary for about the minimum $545,000 next season and not be eligible for salary arbitration until 2020 at the earliest.

+If he was to wait until he is 25 to enter MLB, there would be no restrictions and he likely would get a better deal.
+But Otani said he wanted to go now rather than wait.

 Otani considered going straight to MLB out of high school but was convinced to sign with the Fighters as they assured him he could play the outfield as well as pitch.